andreasawenlof/pp1-final/README.md

 ### Accessibility

-Semantic HTML have been used for better anc clearer accessability for scree readers.
+Semantic HTML have been used for better anc clearer accessibility for scree readers.
 Hover state on links to easier see where the mouse pointer is over.
 Underline on desktop version to make sure user knows what page they're currently on.
 Colors with enough contrast to see clearly different elements.
-Used Sans-Serif fonts for better accessability to people with dyslexia.
+Used Sans-Serif fonts for better accessibility to people with dyslexia.

-Recognizable icons on social media links so it's easy to naviagte and clear to see.
+Recognizable icons on social media links so it's easy to navigate and clear to see.
 Added aria-labels on all links to help screen-readers better understand and navigate the project.
 Passed contrast checker, had one problem it said but it's only them not understandin the media querys.